PhD in Nutritional Sciences Program, University of Hawai‘i at Mānoa

-Proposals should be written to cover the relevant areas of the student’s research work as represented by the student’s Advisory committee members, whose expertise are related to the student’s proposed research.
-When the student and his/her advisor have determined that the student has reached the point to take the comprehensive and dissertation proposal exam, students should meet with each member of their committee for content area expectations.
+Proposals should be written to cover the relevant areas of the student’s research work as represented by the student’s Dissertation committee members, whose expertise is related to the student’s proposed research.
+When the student and his/her Primary Advisor have determined that the student is ready to take the Dissertation Proposal and Comprehensive Exam, the student should meet with each member of his/her Dissertation committee for content area expectations.
 When the student meets with a committee member, the committee member should provide guidance on the content areas that will be covered on his/her portion of the exam.
-However, the student should expect that the required content areas are broad in scope.
+However, the student should expect that the required content areas are broad and integrative in scope.

-At the end of the oral exam, the committee and advisor will discuss the student’s performance on the written dissertation proposal and the oral exam sections.
-Performance on of the exam will be based on the rubric below (Table 1).
-The student’s advisor is responsible for ensuring the Intercollege Nutrition PhD Dissertation Proposal and Comprehensive Examination Grading Rubric Form is distributed to and collected from committee members at the time of the exam.
+At the end of the oral exam, the committee will discuss the student’s performance on the written dissertation proposal and the oral exam sections.
+Performance on the exam will be based on the rubric below (Table 1).
+The Primary Advisor is responsible for ensuring the PhD in Nutritional Sciences Dissertation Proposal and Comprehensive Examination Grading Rubric Form is distributed to and collected from committee members at the time of the exam.
 If the committee agrees that the performance met or exceeded their expectations, then the student will have passed the Dissertation Proposal and Comprehensive Examination.
-If the committee agrees that the exam performance was not strong (i.e., did not meet or marginally met expectations), then the student will not have passed the Dissertation Proposal and Comprehensive Examination.
-The student’s advisor collects the completed Intercollege Nutrition PhD Dissertation Proposal and Comprehensive Examination Grading Rubric Forms from each member of the Advisory committee and tabulates the scores (per instructions on bottom of the Form).
-The completed forms must be submitted to the Intercollege Nutrition PhD Program Graduate Chair.
+If the committee agrees the exam performance was not strong (i.e., did not meet or marginally met expectations), then the student will not have passed the Dissertation Proposal and Comprehensive Examination.
+Form II should be signed according to this result.
+The exam is repeatable once after successful petition to the PhD in Nutritional Sciences Program Graduate Chair.
 After passing the exam the student is eligible to enroll for dissertation research credit (FSHN 800).

-The examination criteria and procedures will conform to the Graduate Division’s standards for all Mānoa doctorate programs (http://manoa.hawaii.edu/graduate/content/doctorate).
-A student must pass this exam to achieve candidacy and to remain in the PhD program.
-The exam is repeatable once after successful petition to the Intercollege Nutrition PhD Program Graduate Chair.
-After passing the exam the student is eligible to enroll for dissertation research credit (FSHN 800).
+The examination criteria and procedures will conform to the Graduate Division’s standards for all Mānoa doctorate programs (Graduate Division doctoral degree requirements).
+A student must pass this exam to achieve Doctoral candidacy and to remain in the PhD program.